vimanasystems/ZeroTrustBSD/docs/SOVEREIGN.md

 > Enabling Secure, Open, and European-Controlled Cybersecurity Infrastructure
 > Powered by **ZeroTrustBSD**, OpenBSD, and EU-based Open Source Technologies
-> Proudly Built in 🇱🇺 Luxembourg and Deployable Across Europe

 ## 🎯 Objective

-Establish a fully sovereign, **military-grade cybersecurity stack** deployable across Europe for:
+Establish a fully sovereign, **military-grade cybersecurity stack** than can be deployable across Europe or the globe for:
 - National & local government IT
 - Ministries and EU agencies
 - Critical infrastructure & public utilities